jetbrains-academy/scala-tutorial/Lexical Scopes/Nested Functions/task.md

 ## Nested functions

-It's good functional programming style to split up a task into many small functions.
+It's good functional programming style to split up a task into several small functions.

 But the names of functions like `sqrtIter`, `improve`, and `isGoodEnough` (defined in the previous section) matter only for the *implementation* of `sqrt`, not for its *usage*.